eslint/archive-website/docs/0.24.1/user-guide/configuring.md

 If you want to extend a specific configuration file, you can use the `extends` property and specify the path to the file.
 The path can be either relative or absolute.

-The extended configuration provides base rules, which can be overriden by the configuration that references it.
+The extended configuration provides base rules, which can be overridden by the configuration that references it.
 For example:

 ```js
 {